rodneyshupe/Cookbook/Recipes/Entrees-Lamb.rst

    heat until just smoking.
 Add half of the meat and cook, stirring occasionally, until well browned, 7 to 10 minutes, reducing the heat if the pot begins to scorch.
-3. Transfer the browned beef to a medium bowl.
-Repeat with 1 tablespoon more oil and the remaining beef; transfer to the bowl.
+3. Transfer the browned lamb to a medium bowl.
+Repeat with 1 tablespoon more oil and the remaining lamb; transfer to the bowl.
 4. Add the remaining 1 tablespoon oil to the pot and place over medium-low heat until shimmering. add the onions and 1/4 teaspoon salt and cook, stirring often, until softened, 5 to 7 minutes.
 Stir